wmglab-duke/pyfibers/README.md

 Note add badges

 # wmglab-neuron
 This package implements biophysical models of axons in the NEURON simulation environment using Python.
-You can run simulations of stimulation of axons, with the ability to search for activation and block thresholds.
-You can also add your own fiber models or custom simulations.
+With our package, you can model the responses of axons to electrical stimulation (e.g., find the minimum current amplitude required to activate or block an action potential).
+You can add your own fiber models and simulations protocols.

 We have implemented the following models:
 - MRG